Algoma Steel: Dofasco takeover and 1990-92 bankruptcy

+Essar Global takeover and subsequent restructuring

-On 15 April 2007, Essar Global made an offer to acquire Algoma Steel Inc. for 1.85 billion CAD in cash.
+On 15 April 2007, India's Essar Global made an offer to acquire Algoma Steel Inc. for $1.85 billion CAD in cash.
 It was announced on 20 June that Essar had completed its purchase of all outstanding shares.

 On June 23, 2008, following its purchase by Essar Group, Algoma Steel Inc. announced that its name had been changed to Essar Steel Algoma Inc. This came along with a logo change to the Essar Steel company logo.

 On May 26, 2017, Essar Steel Algoma was rebranded once again, simply called Algoma.
 The announcement was made in Sault Ste.
 Marie, Ontario.
 For legal purposes, the factory will remain "Essar Steel Algoma Inc." until the company emerges from insolvency protection.

 In May 2021 Algoma had a yearly production capacity of 2.8 million tonnes of steel, for which it employed around 2,700 people.